 Before that, Muilenburg served as president and chief executive officer of Boeing Defense, Space & Security (BDS).

 Earlier, Muilenburg was president of BDS’s Global Services & Support business, vice president and general manager of the Boeing Combat Systems division, program manager for Future Combat Systems.
 Earlier, vice president of Programs & Engineering for Boeing Air Traffic Management and director of Weapon Systems for the proposed Boeing Joint Strike Fighter aircraft.
 He also held program management and engineering positions on F-22, Airborne Laser, High Speed Civil Transport and the Condor reconnaissance aircraft, among others.

 Muilenburg, who joined Boeing in 1985, spent the first 15 years of his career in the Puget Sound region of Washington, where he held a number of program management and engineering positions in support of both the commercial airplanes and defense businesses.

 Muilenburg is a member of the board of directors of Caterpillar Inc., the U.S.-China Business Council, the Congressional Medal of Honor Foundation and FIRST (For Inspiration and Recognition of Science & Technology).
-He also is vice chairman of the Aerospace Industries Association (AIA) board of governors and serves on the AIA executive committee, and is an executive committee member of Business Roundtable, an association of chief executive officers of leading U.S. companies.
+He also is vice chairman of the Aerospace Industries Association (AIA) board of governors and serves on the AIA executive committee, and is on the Board of Directors of the Business Roundtable, an association of chief executive officers of leading U.S. companies.
 He also serves on the boards of trustees for the National World War II Museum and Washington University (St. Louis).

 He is a Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and a Fellow of the Royal Aeronautical Society.